elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 ```console
 python setup.py install --user
 ```
-To run your Python program, don't forget to update the @c LD_LIBRARY_PATH environment variable in any case:
+To run your Python program, don't forget to update the 'LD_LIBRARY_PATH' environment variable in any case:

 ```console